Best Practices And Solutions For Businesses In Sustainable Waste Management 🌏

 Obviously, the 3 Rs are still the best sustainable waste management practices businesses can implement in their operations.

-And, you should also take note in their arrangement.
+And, you should also take note of their arrangement.
 Reducing and reusing are the first priority, while recycling is done if the former two are not applicable.

 Reduce; only use things that you need in the business.
 For example, only buy the amount your business needs, may it be toiletry, food, or water.
 As much as possible, you should not buy excess necessities in bulk.
 Additionally, you can also buy tools and equipment that will last you a long time to not waste resources.